Guerrero Conservation Project

 Inpainting/Retouching: Final chromatic integration was performed over the tear repair and areas of paint loss to seamlessly restore the visual continuity of the artwork.

-The Result and Images The intervention successfully repaired the structural damage caused by the fall, making the tear nearly imperceptible.
+The intervention successfully repaired the structural damage caused by the fall, making the tear nearly imperceptible.
 The cleaning and lining processes reinforced the canvas and revived the original colors, securing the painting for future enjoyment.

 Comments